 - Eligibility Check and Demographic Verification -- including pre-authorization, instantly highlights issues with payer compatibility.
 Resolving these issues prior to a patient visit can reduce your denial rate later

-- Coding and Review -- translating medical diagnostics, equipment and procedures as billable records while reducing instances of denials due to incorrect or missing information
+- Coding and Review -- translating medical practice diagnostics, equipment and procedures as billable records while reducing instances of denials due to incorrect or missing information

 - Collection of Co-pay/balance -- the fixed amount received from a patient for a service immediately after the appointment or soon after